Welcome to part 10... it's been a long time coming!

 I am sure though that there are as many things I am forgetting that are not on the list, as there are things on the list.
 I think these are the big things though

 Shameless plug - I screen print T-shirts too... help fund the V8 project while sharing your love for I6's!
 Buy a shirt!
-Use coupon code I6 for free shipping
+Use coupon code SHIRT for free shipping

 So the beginning of the fabrication began with one last test start...
 I just can't believe this thing runs sometimes.
 Started right up.
 So, OK... let's yank the engine out

-Then I decided to go ahead and drop the front suspension and subframe out, since I know where everything is sitting in relation to one another and where to start fabricating things.
-In theory the next engine installation could be the last one, heck I didn't even have to take it out this time, but it makes things easier and it was out very quickly
+Then I decided to go ahead and drop the front suspension and subframe out, since I know where everything is sitting in relation to one another and where to start fabricating things

 I also removed the trans tunnel insulation, the rest of the firewall insulation, some of the heatshields, the A/C line and the brake booster/master